Walzen-Group/telegraf-walzen/README.md

 # Telegraf for Walzen Group

 This is the telegraf container with software added to function for the Walzen Group.
+Will need to be periodically updated with the upstreeam image.

 Added software & tools: